kennyha85/MS_lesion_segmentation_Allnet/README.md

 --t1_fp: path for T1w image
 --t2_fp: path for T2w image
 --fl_fp: path for FLAIR image
---gpu_id: -1 stands for CPU onlu, 0 and other positive integer denotes for GPU id
+--gpu_id: -1 stands for CPU only, 0 and other positive integer denotes for GPU id

 # Lesion Separartion